 The Mi-Ki has a small, compact frame covered in either a smooth or long coat that can come in almost any color.
 It has a small, apple-shaped head with a very short muzzle, large round eyes, wide nostrils and feathered ears that can be erect or hanging.
 Its medium-length, plumed tail carries over the back.
-Overall, the Mi-Ki has a sweet and refined look.
+Overall, this dog has a sweet and refined look.

 The Mi-Ki can live as long as 16 years with relatively few genetic health problems.
 Some may develop respiratory problems due to their short muzzles.
 The Mi-Ki should be brushed every week.
 To help keep it clean, consider having a professional shave its face and feet regularly.